Mastercard-Gateway/gateway-android-sdk/README.md

 ![Sample app configuration](./sample-configuration.png)

 1. The merchant id should have the prefix 'TEST'
-1. The region options include ASIA_PACIFIC, EUROPE, NORTH_AMERICA, or MTF
+1. The region options include ASIA_PACIFIC, EUROPE, NORTH_AMERICA, INDIA, CHINA, or MTF
 1. To find the Heroku test server URL, consult the **[Gateway Test Merchant Server]** (ex: https://{your-app-name}.herokuapp.com)